wajih-awad/portman/README.md

 # Portman

-A simple CLI tool to check and manage TCP ports.
-This script helps developers identify processes using specific ports and optionally kill them.
+A smart CLI tool to inspect and manage TCP ports.
+Helps developers identify processes using specific ports, with fallback detection methods and improved handling of TIME_WAIT states.

 ## Features

-- Check if a TCP port is in use
+- Check if a TCP port is in use (using both lsof and ss as fallbacks)
+- Detect ports in TIME_WAIT state
-- Display details about processes using a specific port
+- Display detailed information about processes using a specific port
 - Kill processes with or without confirmation

 ## Installation